Abarim Publications' online Biblical Greek Dictionary

 - Together with the preposition υπερ (huper), usually meaning over or beyond but in this case specifically in behalf of or for: the verb υπερεντυγχανω (huperentugchano), meaning to intercede for or on the behalf of someone.
 This verb occurs only in Romans 8:26, accompanied by again the preposition υπερ (huper).

-- Together with the preposition επι (epi) meaning on or upon: the verb επιτυγχανω (epitugchano), meaning to arrive upon or obtain (Romans 11:7, Hebrews 6:15, James 4:2).
+- Together with the preposition επι (epi) meaning on or upon: the verb επιτυγχανω (epitugchano), meaning to arrive upon or obtain.
+This verb occurs 5 times; see full concordance.

-- Together with the preposition παρα (para) meaning near or nearby: the verb παρατυγχανω (paratugchano), meaning to happen to be near (Acts 17:17).
+- Together with the preposition παρα (para) meaning near or nearby: the verb παρατυγχανω (paratugchano), meaning to happen to be near (Acts 17:17 only).

-- Together with the preposition συν (sun), meaning together or with: the verb συντυγχανω (suntugchano), meaning to obtain the company of someone (Luke 8:19).
+- Together with the preposition συν (sun), meaning together or with: the verb συντυγχανω (suntugchano), meaning to obtain the company of someone (Luke 8:19 only).

 The derived noun τυχη (tuche) doesn't occur in the Bible apart from in the names listed below.
 According to Liddell and Scott (An Intermediate Greek-English Lexicon) it denotes "the good which man obtains (τυγχανει) by the favor of the gods, good fortune, luck, success."